grafana/writers-toolkit/docs/sources/review/test-documentation-changes/index.md

 ### Example: Succesful build

-If the `make docs` command runs correctly, the console should print the following message at the bottom.
+If the `make docs` command runs correctly, the console should print a message similar to the following"

 ```
 View documentation locally: